bryanherger/trino-vertica/README.md

 connection-url=jdbc:vertica://localhost:5433/xxx
 connection-user=xxx
 connection-password=xxx
+# uncomment/set the following to EAGER to enable join pushdown
+#join-pushdown.strategy=EAGER
 ```
 Restart Trino.
 You should be able to get something like this to work (outputs simplified here):
 ```